Last Updated on

 Who can apply?

-This course is open to people with different backgrounds.
+This course is open to people from different backgrounds and life experiences.
 A degree in psychology isn’t required.
-The program will offer the knowledge and skills to apply positive psychology in a critically reflective way.

 5. University of Lisbon